cloudfoundry/docs-dev-guide/installcf/cf.html.md

 The following data is returned for each domain:

-* name -- The name of the domain.
+* name -- The name of the domain
-* owner -- The owner of the domain.
+* owner -- The owner of the domain

 #### <a id='env'></a> env ####

 Show all environment variables set for an application.
 Environment variables are a good way to store sensitive data, such as API keys for Amazon S3, outside of an application's source code.

 You can set environment variables for an application: